KSPModdingLibs/KSPCommunityFixes/README.md

 ##### 1.10.0
 - New bugfix : DockingPortRotationDriftAndFixes.
 This patch contain several docking port fixes, and supersede the DockingPortLocking and DockingPortDrift patches, those patches have been removed.
 - New bugfix : PackedPartsRotation.
-This patch is a generalization of a fix previously implemented in RoboticsDrift, and now cover all occurences of that issue.
+This patch is a generalization of a fix previously implemented in RoboticsDrift, and now cover all occurrences of that issue.
 - New QoL patch : FairingMouseOverPersistence (suggested by forum user @dok_377)
-- New mod API iptional patch : OnSymmetryFieldChanged (thanks to @DRVeyl)
+- New mod API optional patch : OnSymmetryFieldChanged (thanks to @DRVeyl)
 - PartStartStability : fixed the patch causing an `ArgumentOutOfRangeException` on scene/vessel load in `FlightIntegrator.Update()`.
 As a side effect, this patch now make the FI first "valid" execution deterministic (will always be on the fourth `FixedUpdate()` cycle).
 - RoboticsDrift : fixed incorrect handling when a robotic part is the vessel root part
 - Prevent some patches failing with a `ReflectionTypeLoadException` when another plugin assembly fail to load (ex : the Sandcastle/EL integration assembly)